ipfs/specs/IPIP/0000-gateway-redirects.md

 ### User benefit

-Provides general URL redirect and rewrite support.
+Provides general URL redirect and rewrite support, which enables three important features:
-The primary benefit is that developers will be able to host single-page applications in IPFS.
+1. Developers will be able to host single-page applications in IPFS.
-Pretty 404 pages will likely be the next most common use of this feature.
+2. Same configuration file used for setting up pretty 404 pages.
+3. The cost of switching hosting of an existing website to IPFS is lowered by making it possible to keep all legacy URLs working.

 ### Compatibility